 Should You Focus on MRR or ARR?

-The short answer is, you should focus on both.
-While MRR tells you how your business is doing on a monthly basis, ARR gives you a yearly picture.
+The short answer is that you should focus on both.
+While MRR tells you how your business is doing monthly, ARR gives you a yearly picture.

 Your priority should depend on your company's maturity and business model.
 If you're generating more than $10 million every year, think in terms of ARR.
-If you're generating less than that, a shorter-term lens is more helpful.
+A shorter-term lens is more helpful if you're generating less than that.

 Your churn rate is the percentage of customers who cancel their recurring subscriptions.
-You can calculate per month, quarter, or year, depending on the most common type of contract you use.
+You can calculate per month, quarter, or year, depending on your most common contract type.

-(# of customers lost in given time period) / # total customers at beginning of given time period
+(# of customers lost in a given time period) / # total customers at the beginning of a given time period

 Imagine the majority of your customers are on semi-annual plans.
 In January, you have 400 customers.
 In June, you have 500 customers.